backstage/backstage/docs/integrations/azure/discovery.md

 be useful as an alternative to static locations or manually adding things to the catalog.

+This guide explains how to install and configure the Azure DevOps Entity Provider (recommended) or the Azure DevOps Processor.

+## Dependencies

+### Code Search Feature

+Azure discovery is driven by the Code Search feature in Azure DevOps, this may not be enabled by default.
+For Azure DevOps Services you can confirm this by looking at the installed extensions in your Organization Settings.
+For Azure DevOps Server you'll find this information in your Collection Settings.

+If the Code Search extension is not listed then you can install it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.vss-code-search&targetId=f9352dac-ba6e-434e-9241-a848a510ce3f&utm_source=vstsproduct&utm_medium=SearchExtStatus).

+### Azure Integration

+Setup [Azure integration](locations.md) with `host` and `token`.
+Host must be `dev.azure.com` for Cloud users, othersite set this to your on-premise hostname.

 ## Installation

 At your configuration, you add one or more provider configs: